 Digital Navigator certificates are produced for all successful candidates.
 Please contact the NNAS National Office for details of NNAS course fees.
 Physical A4 quality card certificates and metal pin badges may be purchased by registered course Providers or by candidates via our candidate management system.

 The NNAS Gold Navigator Award is considered to be at the same technical level as that required for personal navigation for the Mountain Leader or Walking Group Leader Award.
 The NNAS Board have drawn up the requirements for those Course Directors wishing to assess at Gold Navigator level.
 Please contact the office for more advice.

 Organisations and Centres who use the NNAS Navigator Awards as a benchmark for the navigational competence of their leaders must have further mechanisms for assessing relevant leadership qualities.
 The Navigator Awards are for personal performance only, and must not be used as a leadership qualification of any kind.

 For example after discussion, Sports Leaders UK now use the Silver Navigator award as part of their Basic Expedition Leader (Level 3) Scheme.

-The Navigator Scheme has the Tutor Handbook, “Outdoor Navigation – Handbook for Tutors”, one copy free to all those registering.
+The Navigator Scheme has the Tutor Handbook, “Outdoor Navigation – Handbook for Tutors”.
 The Outdoor Discovery Award has a handbook, with additional resources under development.